Lrigami/FreeCodeCamp-Projects/Certif-ResponsiveWebDesign/FourthProject-ProductLandingPage/README.md

 # Product landing page project
 ## Initialisation
 Clone the repository of each project.
-Then launch the index.html file.
+Then launch the index.html file.\
+Video aren't push to GitHub because of their sizes.

 ## Instructions for the project:
 User stories: